Bellwright: How to Find Key Locations on the Map – Route Guide

 Bellwright roadmap: where to go first, second, and late

-• Early game: stay in the central and starting-accessible zones, collect tin without overcommitting, and scout the central river around Whispering Pines / Whispering Ponds for your first proper build location.
+• Early game: stay in the central and starting-accessible lowlands, collect tin without overcommitting, and scout the central river around Whispering Ponds for your first proper build site.

-• Early-midgame: make controlled eastern runs from Padstow into the swamp for peat and moss once those materials start blocking progress.
+• Early-midgame: make controlled western runs — south from Padstow, across the river, north into the swamp — for peat and moss once those materials start blocking progress.

-• Midgame: pivot south of Blackridgepool for iron, granite, and cotton when your settlement needs heavier industry and better gear support.
+• Midgame: pivot south of Blackridgepool for iron, granite, and cotton when your settlement needs heavier industry and better gear.

 Advertisement